 Thomas De Hoop

-Thomas de Hoop serves as a senior researcher for AIR in Washington D.C.
-Dr. de Hoop has 10 years of experience coordinating mixed-methods impact evaluations in South Asia, sub-Saharan Africa, and Latin-America.
-He oversees research and evaluation projects in Bangladesh, India, Jordan, Rwanda, and Sudan with a focus on education, nutrition, early childhood development, and affordable housing.
+Thomas de Hoop is a senior researcher and co-director of the international development and development economics practice area for AIR in Washington D.C.
+Dr. de Hoop has 11 years of experience coordinating mixed-methods impact evaluations and systematic reviews with a focus on South Asia, sub-Saharan Africa, Latin-America, and the Middle East.
+He oversees research and evaluation projects in India, Jordan, Kenya, Rwanda, and Zambia with a focus on agriculture, technology in education, and affordable housing.
 These research projects aim to contribute to evidence-informed policy by relying on rigorous yet flexible evaluation designs that are based on a comprehensive theory of change.

 Dr. de Hoop is currently the project director on a three-year research project supported by UNICEF, UNHCR, and DFID that aims to determine the effectiveness and barriers and facilitators toward scale of five innovations in education in protracted humanitarian crisis settings.
 For this project, he is the principal or co-principal investigator for three mixed-methods evaluations that examine the impact and scaling models of a comprehensive technology in education program in Jordan, a tertiary education program in Rwanda, and a remedial education program in Kenya.

 Dr. de Hoop is the principal or co-principal investigator on three other projects with a focus on agriculture, housing, the use of technology in education, and vocational and business training.
 The first is a cluster-randomized controlled trial to determine the impact of an e-learning technology on learning outcomes in Zambia.
 The second is a 5-year mixed-methods evaluation of a DFID-supported affordable housing program in India.
 The third is a one-year study to assess differences in socio-economic outcomes between organic, “better,” and conventional cotton farmers in Madhya Pradesh, India.